Our Reading and Phonics subject leader is Mrs K Crouch

 At St George’s we follow the Read, Write, Inc programme which was developed by Ruth Miskin.
 Read Write Inc Phonics teaches children to read accurately and fluently with good comprehension.
 They learn to form each letter, spell correctly, and compose their ideas step-by-step.

-Our Reception, Year 1 and Year 2 children all take part in 30 minute sessions at the beginning of every school day from 9.00-9.30am.
+Our Reception, Year 1 and Year 2 children all take part in 15 minute speed sound sessions from 10.10-10.25am.
 All children are assessed every 6 weeks to ensure they are working within the correct group to match their phonic knowledge.
-Children continue to push through the different levelled groups until they reach the end of the Read, Write, Inc programme.
+Children continue to push through the different sound level groups until they reach the end of the Read, Write, Inc programme.

 Set 1 Sounds